Laura Harris: Career

 In 2006, Laura Harris starred as Maggie in a British-German horror film called Severance, directed by Christopher Smith, and written by Smith and James Moran.

 In the summer of 2009, she co-starred in the internationally co-produced science fiction series Defying Gravity as Zoe Barnes.

 She has also done voice-overs in animated TV shows including The New Adventures of Beany and Cecil, Astonishing X-Men, Hulk and the Agents of S.M.A.S.H. and My Little Pony Tales.

-She is sometimes credited as Elizabeth Harris and Laura E. Harris.
+While never officially quit acting, she switched her focus in 2010 to education and began attending college at UC Berkeley.
+While there, she began to show an interest in activism.
+In 2013, she began working for a tech company that also worked to improve local communities, politically and otherwise.

+In 2021, after a 6 year hiatus from acting, Laura took on the role of Willow Ward on the Netflix show Scaredy Cats, appearing in 3 episodes.
+Also in 2021 Laura had a part in the Lifetime Channel movie Gone Mom.